LiberoNuvola/PRE-RICH-scratch-and-win-game/docs/Game-Economy-Specification.md

 6. Unresolved Tickets

-An issuance transition must increase unresolved exposure atomically with ticket creation.
+Issuance must increase unresolved exposure atomically with ticket creation.

+Reveal must:

-A reveal transition must release the ticket's unresolved reserve and, for a winning ticket, create the crystallised pending liability.
+release the ticket's unresolved reserve;

+derive the result;

+create a crystallised liability for a winning result.

-Expiry of an unrevealed ticket must release its unresolved reserve according to the protocol rules.
+Expiry must release unresolved exposure exactly once.

-Because prices differ by class, an aggregate unresolved count is not sufficient by itself for deterministic worst-case protection.
-The implementation must either maintain per-class unresolved counts or maintain an equivalent class-aware exposure accounting state.
+Because ticket prices differ, aggregate unresolved count alone is insufficient.
+The implementation must use class-aware exposure or an equivalent deterministic mechanism.

 7. Statistical Reserve

-The reference statistical model is:
+Reference model:

 R(N) = N × μ + Z × σ × sqrt(N)

-The Genesis reference parameters are approximately:
+Genesis reference parameters:

-μ = 0.65 USDM
+μ ≈ 0.65 USDM
-σ = 6.676 USDM
+σ ≈ 6.676 USDM
-Z = 3.09
+Z ≈ 3.09

-When payout distributions scale linearly with class price, reserve parameters scale accordingly.

-This statistical reserve is not a substitute for deterministic worst-case protection.
+This statistical reserve does not replace deterministic worst-case protection.

 8. Deterministic Exposure Budget

-For a ticket class priced at P USDM and N unresolved tickets:
+For price P and unresolved count N:

 WorstCaseExposure = 500 × P × N

-A proposed class sale must be rejected if the post-sale state would exceed the approved exposure budget, safety floor or other mandatory solvency condition.
+A sale must be rejected if the post-sale state violates:

+approved deterministic exposure budget;

+statistical reserve requirement;

+safety floor;

+liability protection;

+locked Jackpot protection;

+any other mandatory solvency condition.

-This check must be performed by the protocol state transition, not only by the frontend or relayer.
+The check must be enforced by protocol state transition, not only by frontend or relayer logic.

 9. Automatic Class Activation and Suspension

-The protocol must determine the current maximum saleable class from verified economic state.

 Activation is state-derived and non-discretionary.

-Suspension occurs automatically in reverse order:
+Automatic contraction is:

-100 → 50 → 25 → 10 → 5 → 3 → 2 → 1
+100 → 50 → 25 → 10 → 5 → 3 → 2 → 1 → HALT

-The system must use hysteresis so that small state changes do not repeatedly toggle a class.

-If Genesis is unsafe, new ticket sales must halt.

-Suspension does not invalidate existing tickets or crystallised liabilities.

-A separate monotonic value must track:
+Suspension affects only new sales.
+Existing tickets and crystallised liabilities remain valid.

+The implementation must distinguish:

+CurrentActiveClass
 HighestClassEverActivated

-because the Jackpot ladder is tied to protocol maturity rather than the temporarily active class.
+HighestClassEverActivated is monotonic and is used for Jackpot maturity.

+Hysteresis

+Activation and suspension use separate thresholds to prevent oscillation.

+The existence of hysteresis is normative.
+Exact numerical hysteresis values are not presented as frozen constants in this baseline until explicitly adopted.

+10. Treasury Distribution

+The former:

+75% PrizePool / 10% Reserve / 10% Stake / 5% Maintenance

+split is historical/non-canonical.

+It is not an implementation default, constitutional obligation, or current economic constant.

+Implementation must instead preserve the liability/protection-first ordering and allocate only genuine residual surplus according to explicitly governed policy.

-10. Jackpot Ladder
+11. Jackpot Ladder

 Let:

 M = 500 × HighestClassEverActivated

-The reference Jackpot targets are:
+Reference targets:

 J1 = 10 × M
 J2 = 20 × M